 6. Novelist: Traditional publishing may still be incredibly difficult to break into, but the good news is that non-traditional publishing is still on the rise.
 These days, it's up to the author to choose how they want to get their voice out there.
 If an agent and a traditional publishing house isn’t for you, there are plenty of indie publishers to turn to, or even DIY sites like CreateSpace and Lulu, which can help you through everything from the editing, to the cover design, to the marketing.

-7. Blogger, pitch writing, ghostwriting, or screenwriter: Starting up a blog of your own may not be as simple as it seems, but with a little research and a careful choice of subject, it’s a definite possibility.
+7. Blogger, pitch writing, ghostwriting, or screenwriter: Starting up a blog of your own is not just about slapping a few posts and add your blog logo design; it may not be as simple as it seems, but with a little research and a careful choice of subject, it’s a definite possibility.
 What about pitches, and creative fiction or nonfiction writing for others?
 While it can be intimidating to think about trying to break into something like that, if you have a way with words and can work to deadlines and specifications, they can be very rewarding ways of earning a living through your work, without worrying too much about the marketing aspect.
 Freelance sites like Upwork are a good place to hunt around for your first few jobs, to give you a taste of what it will be like.

 Image Source: iStock.com/Martin Dimitrov

 8. Resume Writing: This may seem like a strange niche to build your business around, but you might be surprised at how many people clam up when it comes to putting words on paper about themselves.
-They may know the basics, like including their education and job history, but people tend to not be so good at marketing themselves.
+They may know the basics, like including their education, job history or even a personal logo, but people tend to not be so good at marketing themselves.
 If you have a talent for turning facts into features, try reaching out to the users of local job market sites to get your feet wet.

 9. Book Doctor: Book doctors are editors taken up to 11.
 If you’re good at seeing the whole picture and the potential in stories, and can pinpoint when a narrative goes awry, this is definitely something to look into.
 Try volunteering for writer friends, or mentoring young writers, to break into it and get your feet wet.